mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/protocol_basics.md

 and `@target-uri` and the HTTP header `content-digest` (see previous section).

-The `keyid` parameter MUST include the client ID and the corrsponsing private key is used to generate the signature.
+The `keyid` parameter MUST include the client ID and the corresponding private key is used to generate the signature.

 The required signature parameters are `created` and `keyid`.